97. Interleaving String

 - Taking a character from

-:- If
+s2:- If

-matchess3[i + j - 1]
+s2[j - 1]matchess3[i + j - 1].

 - If

-If either possibility is true
+If either possibility is true, we set

-dp[i][j] = true
+dp[i][j] = true.

 Example Walkthrough

-Let's consider s1 = "abc"
+Let's consider s1 = "abc", s2 = "def",

-s3 = "adbcef"
+s3 = "adbcef".

 - dp[1][1]: